handeyeco/norns-launchpad/README.md

 Chances are if you found this repo, you were actually looking for midigrid (either [miker2049's](https://github.com/miker2049/midigrid) or [jaggednz's](https://github.com/jaggednz/midigrid)).

 This is a lib for controlling Launchpads from [Norns](https://monome.org/docs/norns/).
+It's not a fun Norns script on its own, it's meant to be used by fun Norns scripts.

 Why? 🤷‍♂️ I wanted more color.